-On July 03, 2019, the Ministry of Home Affairs through a written statement informed the Rajya Sabha that the present Government has no plans on amending the laws on sedition in the country so as to ensure that the Government has effective means to combat anti-national, secessionist and terrorist elements.
-In an election, where national security was a huge factor for the political parties, a stance that was taken by certain political parties was that they would like to amend the present sedition laws in our country, whereas, the ruling party’s stand was that they would like to toughen the existing sedition laws.
+On July 03, 2019, the Ministry of Home Affairs through a written statement informed the Rajya Sabha that the present Government has no plans on amending the sedition laws in India so as to ensure that the Government has effective means to combat anti-national, secessionist and terrorist elements.
+In an election, where national security was a huge factor for the political parties, a stance that was taken by certain political parties was that they would like to amend the present sedition laws in India, whereas, the ruling party’s stand was that they would like to toughen the existing sedition laws.

 What is Sedition?

 Sedition has broadly been understood by many as an offence against public tranquility and being connected in some way or the other with public disorder.
 Sedition, as per the law is defined as any words, either spoken or written, or by signs, or by visible representation, that could bring or attempt to bring either hatred, or contempt, or excite or bring to excite any disaffection (including disloyalty or any feeling of enmity) towards the Government established by law.
 Sedition is a criminal offence under Section 124A of the Indian Penal Code, 1860 (hereinafter referred to as the “IPC”) which could attract either imprisonment up to three (3) years or even imprisonment for life.
 The law not only allows for imprisonment but also grants the courts the discretion of levying a fine along with imprisonment.